 Rosemary Maxwell focuses on healthcare compliance and public policy issues, Medicare and Medicaid coverage and reimbursement (including the Medicare Part D prescription drug benefit), Medicaid rebate calculations and related price reporting requirements, healthcare privacy law, and related regulatory issues affecting pharmaceutical and medical device manufacturers.
-Ms. Maxwell has represented drug and device manufacturers in preparing submissions to the Centers for Medicare and Medicaid Services, the US Department of Health and Human Services (HHS) Office of Inspector General, and other HHS agencies; in conducting compliance reviews and preparing compliance policies; in litigation matters involving allegations of fraud against Medicare and Medicaid; in internal investigations; and in a wide variety of counseling matters.
+Rosemary has represented drug and device manufacturers in preparing submissions to the Centers for Medicare & Medicaid Services, the U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG), and other HHS agencies; in conducting compliance reviews and preparing compliance policies; in litigation matters involving allegations of fraud against Medicare and Medicaid; in internal investigations; and in a wide variety of counseling matters.

 - Developing and revising for pharmaceutical clients policies and procedures on calculation of government pricing metrics, and on various compliance-related issues such as grant awards.

-- Preparing submissions to the HHS Office of Inspector General, including requests for new or revised anti-kickback safe harbors and for advisory opinions.
+- Preparing submissions to HHS-OIG, including requests for new or revised anti-kickback safe harbors and for advisory opinions.

-- Providing substantive advice on Medicare Part D issues in litigation.
+- Providing substantive advice on Medicare Part D issues.

 - Analyzing Medicare reimbursement issues and prospects for new products.

-- Comments to CMS and other HHS agencies for major pharmaceutical clients on Medicaid rebate calculations, ASP calculations, Section 340B drug discount program issues, and Medicare coverage and payment issues.
+- Comments to CMS and other HHS agencies for major pharmaceutical clients on the Inflation Reduction Act (IRA) drug-related issues, Medicaid rebate calculations, ASP calculations, Section 340B drug discount program issues, and Medicare coverage and payment issues.